Best Dice Strategies for Beginners

 Bet sequence lasts four wins: 1, 3, 2, 6 units; any loss resets to 1.

 - Pros: Captures streak upside while capping worst-case loss at four units.
+Cons: Breaks even unless you complete the four-step run.

 High-Multiplier Snipe (High Risk)